timothyhalim/timothyhalim/README.md

 ![Hi, I'm Timothy Halim]

 Hi, I'm Timothy.
 I'm currently a Pipeline TD in Indonesia 🇮🇩.
 I'm also an artist, and previously worked as a Lighting and Compositing Supervisor.
-My skills are a good mix of art and technology, because I like to speed up my and my team content creation workflows.
+My skills are a good mix of art and technology, because I like to speed up me and my team content creation workflows.
 It always makes me happy to be able to help the team work easier.

 Currently learning about C++ and developing pipeline for blender.